google/zetasql/docs/functions-and-operators.md

 [HLL++][hll-link-to-research-whitepaper] `sketch`
 inputs and merges them into a new sketch.

+Each `sketch` must be initialized on the same type.
+Attempts to merge sketches for different types results in an error.
+For example, you cannot merge a sketch initialized from `INT64` data with one initialized from `STRING` data.

+If the merged sketches were initialized with different precisions, the precision will be downgraded to the lowest precision involved in the merge.
+For example, if `MERGE_PARTIAL` encounters sketches of precision 14 and 15, the returned new sketch will have precision 14.

-This function returns NULL if there is no input or all inputs are NULL.
+This function returns `NULL` if there is no input or all inputs are `NULL`.

 **Supported input types**

-BYTES
+`BYTES`

 **Return type**

-BYTES
+`BYTES`

 **Example**